mbeveridge/DataWeek2020/README.md

 ### --- :: New data on COVID-19 is undermined by old statistical problems
 ###### [ [Gibran Hemani](https://twitter.com/explodecomputer) : University of Bristol]

-* *"My main aim is convince you that a problem known as ‘collider bias’, which arises when your samples are selected non-randomly, is a serious threat to the validity of inferences being made from these data."*
+* *"My main aim is convince you that a problem known as ‘collider bias’, which arises when your samples are selected non-randomly, is a serious threat to the validity of inferences being made from these data"*

-* *"Have a look at this [twitter thread](https://twitter.com/bristimtom/status/1250731747039379456?s=20) for a gentle introduction, and links to a blog post and recent paper on the subject."*
+* *"Have a look at this [twitter thread](https://twitter.com/bristimtom/status/1250731747039379456?s=20) for a gentle introduction, and links to a blog post and recent paper on the subject"*

 ### --- :: Introduction to deep learning